 The entire parish comes together to host this activity on Labor Day.
 Outreach coordinates the event on behalf of the parish.
 Everyone donates baked goods which are sold to raise money for a hunger related project.
 Members of the congregation staff the tables, and hand out free popcorn and water to those passing by the Church on the way to the art festival in Northam Park.
 In addition to raising funds for hunger, Saint Mark’s gives back to the community.

 Saint Mark’s joins other Columbus-area churches to build 1 to 2 houses per year in vulnerable neighborhoods.
 In addition to a small funding contribution, St. Mark’s regularly provides lunches to workers on the job.
 We sometimes have a volunteer helping with the building of the house by framing or painting.

 Learn more about Habitat for Humanity.

-In partnership with other churches we provide a 2-day nurturing weekend for women who may never even have celebrated a birthday.
+In partnership with other churches we provide amenities for a two-day nurturing weekend for women who may never even have celebrated a birthday.
 The women are identified by local social workers as having a need for a little assistance.

 St. Mark’s collects men’s suits, sport coats, shirts, ties, and shoes for the Columbus Urban League’s effort to tailor for men just out of prison, who will be trained in job skills and will be interviewing for jobs.